Frogers98/secureVaxBooking/README.md

 Eugene -25% - Security components of web app and authentication/authorisation

+Notes:

-Application can be run by running the application class.
+- Application can be run by running the application class.

-Please ensure all dependencies in the pom file are resolved before running Create a database with name ``hse`` manually before running the application.
+- Please ensure all dependencies in the pom file are resolved before running

+- Create a database with name ``hse`` manually before running the application.

-Update the application.properties file to contain your username and password copy from below:
+- Update the application.properties file to contain your username and password copy from below:
 ```
 # if port 8080 is busy otherwise comment out
 server.port=